For media companies, a contrarian idea: College football’s cancellation might be a good thing

-Yet a growing number of analysts and insiders are reaching a startling conclusion: while the NFL and its sky-high viewership may be critical to networks as marketers look to unleash their budgets on holiday shoppers, the scrapping of the college Division I football season actually might come with as many silver linings as drawbacks — maybe even more.
+Yet a growing number of analysts and insiders are reaching a startling conclusion: While the NFL and its sky-high viewership may be critical to networks as marketers look to unleash their budgets on holiday shoppers, the scrapping of the college Division I football season actually might come with as many silver linings as drawbacks — maybe even more.

 “They can’t come out and say it because they don’t want to offend the schools.
-But I think there are a lot of people at these networks who aren’t crying about a possible canceled season in the fall," said Neil Begley, an analyst at Moodys who tracks television sports and speaks regularly with that industry’s executives.
+But I think there are a lot of people at these networks who aren’t crying about a possible canceled season in the fall,” said Neil Begley, an analyst at Moody’s who tracks television sports and speaks regularly with that industry’s executives.
 “The games cost a lot of money, and you don’t know if the ad dollars will be there.”

 The idea upends common wisdom about the pandemic, which holds that cancellations of any kind are bad for business.
-And it can seem counter-intuitive.
-But conversations with experts and a dive into the numbers highlights a dirty secret: buying the rights to college games has become so expensive that sometimes networks are better off if the games aren’t played at all.
+And it can seem counterintuitive.
+But conversations with industry experts and a dive into the numbers highlights a dirty secret: Buying the rights to college games has become so expensive that sometimes networks are better off if the games aren’t played at all.

 Spokespeople for ESPN and Fox, the two networks most invested in the sport, declined to comment.

-Hoping to avoid covid outbreaks, the Big Ten canceled its fall season earlier this month.
+Hoping to avoid coronavirus outbreaks, the Big Ten canceled its fall season earlier this month.
 The Pac-12 soon followed, with only tenuous plans to play games in the spring.
 The other three major conferences — the SEC, Big 12 and ACC — have not canceled.
-But three ACC schools recently sent students home due to covid-19. and Alabama, in the SEC, has sent more than 500 students home because of covid.
+But three ACC schools recently sent students home because of covid-19.
+And Alabama, in the SEC, has sent more than 500 students home because of the coronavirus.

-No executive would ever root for an interruption in the NFL season, where a Sunday afternoon regular-season game can draw more than 20 million viewers (it happened 15 times last season).
+No executive would ever root for an interruption in the NFL season, where a Sunday afternoon regular season game can draw more than 20 million viewers (it happened 15 times last season).
 Because of the league’s clout, networks already have begun to make payments that wouldn’t come back to them right away if games were canceled.

 But it’s a different story in college, where no money has yet changed hands and, more important, rising costs and dipping ratings make for a toxic combination, especially in an ad downturn like the current one.

-No regular-season college-football game in 2019 reached the 20-million-viewers threshold, and games routinely fell short of even 10 million viewers.
-Only nine regular-season college football games exceeded seven million viewers.
+No regular season college football game in 2019 reached the 20 million viewers threshold, and games routinely fell short of even 10 million viewers.
+Only nine regular season college football games exceeded seven million viewers.
 Just five years earlier, 13 games reached the mark.

 Yet the deals to air the games have grown pricier.
-In December, ESPN agreed to pay $300 million per season for SEC games when CBS’ current deal for them expires after the 2023 season — a sixfold increase.
+In December, ESPN agreed to pay $300 million per season for SEC games when CBS’s current deal for them expires after the 2023 season — a sixfold increase.
 Under a deal signed in 2017, ESPN now pays $190 million per season for some Big Ten games (they also include many less-viewed basketball games).
 Fox pays more for a better pick of games — $240 million per season.

 Collectively, the Big Ten rights — valued at $2.64 billion over six years — cost roughly triple the previous deals.

 That kind of price tag might make sense for high-profile contests like Ohio State-Michigan, which garnered more than 12 million viewers last fall.
 But the logic is less obvious when an Indiana or Michigan State — or Rutgers or Northwestern — is involved.
-Michigan State’s games against Michigan and Penn State last year, on Fox and ABC respectively, each notched under 4 million viewers.
+Michigan State’s games against Michigan and Penn State last year, on Fox and ABC, respectively, each notched under 4 million viewers.

 And it’s especially problematic in an advertising downturn.

-In the 1990s, the profit margin on a college football game could range between 20 and 30 percent, he said.
+In the 1990s, the profit margin on a college-football game could range between 20 and 30 percent, he said.
 With viewership down and the packages costing more, it’s now often between 15 and 20 percent.
 That makes the networks a lot more vulnerable to a weakened ad market.

 Consider the Penn State-Ohio State matchup last year.
 Played the Saturday before Thanksgiving, the Fox game featured not only a historic Big Ten rivalry but two teams in the top 10, and provided thrills as Penn State came back from 21-0 down to score 17 unanswered points before losing 28-17.

 But total viewership for the game was just 9.2 million viewers.
 The pro matchup between teams from the same states, the Steelers and Browns, garnered 15.7 million viewers on Fox the week before.
-The advertising disparity was even worse: the game generated $5.1 million for Fox, according to Standard Media Index, which tracks rates, or $81,000 for a 30-second spot.
+The advertising disparity was even worse: The game generated $5.1 million for Fox, according to Standard Media Index, which tracks rates, or $81,000 for a 30-second spot.
 The average 30-second spot in the NFL topped $400,000 last season.

 The $5.1 million barely puts Fox in the black for the game.
 Even if only half of the $240 million Fox spends on its overall Big Ten package is allocated to football, that would put the rights cost of each of its 25 football games at just under $5 million, in addition to several hundred thousand dollars in production costs.